 There are some ways to use essential oils safely in pets, but it should always be done under the guidance of a veterinarian who is experienced with their use.
 In some cases, essential oils can do more harm than good.
 Care should always be taken when considering alternative medicines for your pet.
 When used properly, certain essential oils can be beneficial, either applied topically or used in the environment as aromatherapy.

-The Risks of Essential Oils for Dogs
+Essential Oils and Dogs

-Some holistic veterinarians incorporate essential oils into their treatments, the use of these oils to treat ailments in animals is relatively new—and pet owners should be aware that there isn’t yet a significant amount of research to determine whether or not these potent oils are actually effective in treating your dog.
+Some holistic veterinarians incorporate essential oils into their treatments.
+However, the use of essential oils to treat ailments in animals should be done with caution.
+Pet owners should be aware that there isn’t yet a significant amount of research to determine whether or not these potent oils are actually effective in treating your dog.